Generalized nil-Coxeter algebras over discrete complex reflection groups: Background and motivation

 The second motivation comes from real reflection groups: we provide a novel family of finite-dimensional algebras $NC_A(n,d)$ of type $A$ (akin to the work of Coxeter \cite{Co} and Koster \cite{Ko}).
 In this context, it is remarkable (by Theorem \ref{ThmC}) that the algebras $NC_A(n,d)$ and the usual nil-Coxeter algebras $NC_W((2,\dots,2))$ are the only finite-dimensional examples.

-As Theorem \ref{ThmB} shows, the algebras $NC_A(n,d)$ for $d>2$ are similar to their `usual' nil-Coxeter analogues for $d=2$.
+As Theorem \ref{ThmB} shows, the algebras $NC_A(n,d)$ for $d>2$ are similar to their ``usual'' nil-Coxeter analogues for $d=2$.
 Note however that these algebras also differ in key aspects.
-See Theorem \ref{Pfrob} and Proposition \ref{Pprim}, which show in particular that for $NC_A(n,d)$ with $d > 2$, there are multiple `maximal' words, i.e., words killed by left- and right-multiplication by every generator $T_i$.
-A more fundamental difference is that for the usual nil-Coxeter algebras one has $\dim NC(M) = |W(M)|$ (and similarly in the BMR freeness conjecture, discussed presently).
-In contrast, if $M_{n,d}$ denotes the generalized Coxeter matrix corresponding to $NC_A(n,d)$, then we claim that:
+See Theorem \ref{Pfrob} and Proposition \ref{Pprim}, which show in particular that for $NC_A(n,d)$ with $d > 2$, there are multiple ``maximal'' words, i.e., words killed by left- and right-multiplication by every generator $T_i$.
+A more fundamental difference arises out of considerations of \textit{flat deformations}, which we make precise in the remarks around equation \eqref{Edim} below.